One of ACM’s novel contest winners landed an agent in part through his participating in this contest! Read his recommendation letter here.

 —-> Top 10-12 entries will be invited to revisit their entry in order to revise it for a final round of judging in light of judges’ feedback.

-—-> All entries will receive a copy of the winning books–if the offers to publish the entries are extended and accepted.
-(This is a $20-$30 value!).
-International entries will receive their copies as digital editions.
-Shipping costs are included for US entries.
-Entrants can also opt to receive their edition as an Ebook.
+—-> All entries will receive a copy of the winning books–if the offers to publish the entries are extended and accepted–in digital editions (epub, mobi, or pdf).

 —-> All entries will receive at least a 1 page document providing feedback from one or more of the contest judges.
 You may decline receiving the feedback.

 —-> ACM reserves the right to not offer a publishing contract.
 Cash awards will, of course, still be disbursed.